History of MCC & Open Table MCC

 MCC Quezon City’s Congregational Conflict and Period of Transition (2012)

-MCC Makati, together with the parish extensions MCC Metro Baguio and MCC Marikina supported and honored the decision of Rev. Elder Ken Martin in their joint statement released the week following Bro.
-Ceejay Agbayani’s removal.
+MCC Makati, together with the parish extensions of MCC Metro Baguio and MCC Marikina, supported and honored Rev. Elder Martin’s decision through a joint statement.

 From mccchurch.org: